ALL the Ways to Tackle Your Tired-Looking Eyes

 The Inkey List also offers an affordable alternative, which should be fine to be taken up to the eye area (but if you’re concerned about irritation, buffer it by using on top of your regular moisturiser or eye cream).

-One brightening option is Sunday Riley’s Autocorrect Brightening and Depuffing Eye Contour Cream or The Inkey List’s Brighten-I Eye Cream
+One brightening option is Sunday Riley’s Autocorrect Brightening and Depuffing Eye Contour Cream or The Inkey List’s Brighten-I Eye Cream.
+Or you can always stick to good old-fashioned concealer too.

-SPF: While there is some evidence to suggest SPF can actually reverse some signs of ageing, its main strength lies in protecting against the environmental damage that can cause skin to thin out further, so may help to prevent dark circles getting worse.
-Since the under eye is a delicate area, try stick to alcohol-free formulas which might dry out or irritate the skin.
+SPF: While there is some evidence to suggest SPF can actually reverse some signs of ageing, its main strength lies in protecting against the environmental damage that can cause the skin to thin out further, so may help to prevent dark circles from getting worse.
+Since the under eye is a delicate area, try sticking to alcohol-free formulas which might dry out or irritate the skin.

 Lasers: For circles caused by genetic periorbital hyperpigmentation, there are several professional-grade treatments available.
 These include fractionated resurfacing lasers (like the brand name Fraxel) and other laser treatments.